Written By Rick de Groot

 Rick is the founder of BI Gorilla.
 He believes learning is one of life's greatest pleasures and shares his knowledge to help you improve your skills.

 In this article, you’ll learn how to concatenate values in Power Query.
-If you’re working with data, you may encounter situations where you need to combine values from different columns or even across rows.
+A common data transformation operation is to combine values from different columns or even across rows.
 This can be tricky depending on data types or specific values.
-In this article, we’ll explore various methods for concatenating values in Power Query.
+This guide explores various methods for concatenating values in Power Query.

 Table of contents